natilosir/Jalali/README.md

 # Jalali Date Converter

-This tool helps in converting dates between the Gregorian and Jalali calendars.
-Here is an example of how to use the tool and some of its features.
+This library helps you convert dates between the Gregorian (Miladi) and Jalali (Persian) calendars in PHP.
+Below are some examples of how to use the library.

 ### Example Usage

-1. **Setting the Timezone to Tehran**
+1. **Set the Timezone to Tehran**
-   Set the timezone to Tehran (UTC+3.5).
+   You can set the timezone to Tehran (UTC+3.5) using the `Timezone` method.

 2. **Convert Timestamp to Jalali Date**
-   Convert a Unix timestamp to a Jalali date.
+   Convert a Unix timestamp to a Jalali date using the `toj` method.

 3. **Modify the Jalali Date**
-   Add hours, days, months, or years to the Jalali date.
+   You can modify a Jalali date by adding hours, days, months, or years using the `addH`, `addD`, `addM`, and `addY` methods.

 4. **Format the Date in Persian**
-   Format the Jalali date in a readable format in Persian.
+   Use the `format` method to display the date in Persian format.

 5. **Convert Jalali Date to Timestamp**
-   Convert a Jalali date string to a Unix timestamp.
+   You can convert a Jalali date string to a Unix timestamp using the `tot` method.

-6. **Convert Jalali Date to Gregorian Date**
+6. **Convert Jalali Date to Gregorian**
-   Convert a Jalali date to the Gregorian calendar.
+   Use the `miladi` method to convert a Jalali date to its Gregorian counterpart.

 ### Code Example